-Because of the law and the real safety risks it is designed to prevent, it is important to never use a hand-held phone while driving.
-You should always stop safely to take a call, or leave it to go to voicemail.
-Obviously, this isn’t always convenient, especially if you regularly call people while on the road.
-The alternative to this is setting up a hands–free phone kit.
-It is important to emphasise that these kits do not make you immune to prosecution: if you are seen to not be in control of your vehicle while operating a hands-free phone, you may be similarly fined and prosecuted.
+The safest way to use a mobile phone whilst driving is to set up a hands–free phone kit.
+It is important to emphasise, however, that these kits do not make you immune to prosecution.
+If you are seen to not be in control of your vehicle while operating a hands-free phone, you may be similarly fined and prosecuted.

 Clipped around a single ear, Bluetooth headsets are small and unobtrusive devices ideal for private calls.
 Pairing the headset is usually just a case of holding down a certain button and ‘searching for available devices’ in your phone’s settings.
-It’s important to find a headset that offers good sound quality – at such a small size, a cheap speaker can be drowned out by road noise.
+It’s essential to find a headset that offers good sound quality – at such a small size, a cheap speaker can be drowned out by road noise.

 Bluetooth enabled car stereos can be paired with a phone and offer full integration, including automatic fading out of your stereo when you have an incoming call and wirelessly transmitting your music collection through the car’s speakers on most models.
 The only considerations are that it can be challenging to hold a private conversation when incoming calls are broadcast throughout your vehicle.
 Some Bluetooth car stereos require an external microphone, which can add to dashboard clutter.
 However, many bundle these microphones freely and some are built into the stereo itself.